Rate of fusion using novel synthetic bone graft mixed with cellular allograft product in lumbar fusions

 Although this study included a substantial number of patients, the authors acknowledge that certain results are constrained by lack of data for some of the groups of patients studied.
 This point is best illustrated when examining the results of how surgical approaches affect the arthrodesis rate.
 Extreme variance in the number of patients included in each surgical approach group may have exaggerated the perceived impact the surgical approach has on the rate of arthrodesis.
 A future study with similar group sizes is needed to accurately examine its actual effect.

 An additional limitation of the study, common to all retrospective chart reviews, is misreported or underreported data in the electronic medical records.
 The comorbidities of the patients were extracted accurately to the author’s knowledge; however, patients who go undiagnosed or have missing information in the medical record system would have been evaluated in the incorrect group during data analysis.
 This has the potential to influence the observed impact of some comorbidities on the arthrodesis rate, although the authors consider this to be minimal.
 Similarly, due to the retrospective nature of the study, the volumes of graft material utilized could not be controlled for.
-While all patients received the same cortical fiber allograft and fully synthetic allograft product, some surgical cases instances required allograft bone chips to extend the graft volume.
-Other admixtures such as bone matrix protein, bone marrow aspirate, and local autograft were included in the grafts in rare instances.
+While all patients received the same cortical fiber allograft and fully synthetic product, some surgical cases instances required allograft bone chips to extend the graft volume.
+Additionally, other admixtures such as bone matrix protein (3.9% of patients), bone marrow aspirate (6.2% of patients), and additional allografts (3.9% of patients) were also used (Table 2).

 A substantial limitation of this study was the lack of previous research observing the effect of comorbidities and demographic data on fusion rates.
 Among the studies found, there are conflicting results which becomes problematic when trying to compare fusion rates of the allograft mixture to previous graft materials in specific patient populations.